florianeckerstorfer/florian.ec/source/_articles/2014-08-22-symfony2-gulp.md

 ## Roadmap

-The project I am using this build system is not yet in production and therefore there are still some things missing.
-First of all I haven't added minification of CSS and JavaScript files to the Gulpfile.
+The project I am using this build system for is not yet in production and therefore there are still some things missing.
+First of all I haven't added minification of CSS and JavaScript to the Gulpfile.
 Another problem I have with the current setup is that the `components/` and `bundles/` directories reside in `web/` and are accessible by users.
-Before going into production I want to move these two directories outside of the `web/` folder and modify the Gulpfile accordingly.
+Before going into production I want to move these two directories somewhere else.

 Another problem that could become relevant when my stylesheets become bigger is that every change in a `.scss` file will cause a compilation of all Sass code (including Bootstrap).
 I might need to figure out a way to compile, for examples, bundles separately and concatenate them only for production.